mastrox/DataSubsetExporter/README.md

 ## Features
 - Export by primary key and/or by WHERE clause.
 - Include/exclude tables and columns.
-- Output to file or stdout (TODO stdout).
+- Output to file or stdout (TODO ).
 - Handles cycles and avoids duplicate rows.
 - Simple CLI suitable for automation and CI pipelines TODO.